 Dr. Mohamed has a background in both Islamic studies along with science & technology.
 He completed his Ph.D. and Master’s in Electrical Engineering from MIT, Alimiyyah degree (License in Islamic Scholarship) from Al-Salam Institute, and multiple diploma programs at the Cambridge Islamic College.
 He also holds degrees in physics and mathematics from the University of Maryland.

-Dr. AbuTaleb has traveled the United States extensively as a lecturer, trainer, and educator.
-He shares his love of learning with audiences at an array of universities, community centers, and places of worship.
+Dr. AbuTaleb has traveled extensively as a lecturer, trainer, and educator.
+He shares his love of learning with audiences at an array of universities, community centers, and houses of worship.
 His style enables audiences to couple transformative understanding with relevance to daily life, and to cut across labels and divisions through scholarship and dialogue.

 Dr. AbuTaleb has sought to mirror the marriage of sacred and worldly sciences found in earlier generations of Muslim scholars.
 Complementing his service record in youth work, education, and ministry, Dr. Mohamed has worked in technical engineering positions spanning academia, government, and industry.